SwiftArchitect/SO-34985404/README.md

 ---

 ### Stack Overflow Question 34985404

-Xcode project & source code related to [Do not break the superclass: Pass the message along](http://stackoverflow.com/a/35017733/218152) anwser.
+Xcode project & source code related to [Do not break the superclass: Pass the message along](https://stackoverflow.com/questions/34985404/calling-resignfirstresponder-doesnt-work-within-overrides-firstresponder/35017733#35017733) answer.

 ---